rocky-linux/documentation/docs/gemstones/view_kernel_conf.md

 These two interfaces allow you to view and change the parameters of the currently running kernel.

-Note that if you do an [`ls -l`](https://man7.org/linux/man-pages/man1/ls.1.html) on some of these files, they will show as "0" length, but if you [`cat`](https://man7.org/linux/man-pages/man1/cat.1.html) them out they actually contain data; most of them are ASCII and editable, however some are binary, and in either case commands like [`file`](https://man7.org/linux/man-pages/man1/file.1.html) or [`stat`](https://man7.org/linux/man-pages/man2/lstat.2.html) will typically just return "empty file" or "0" for lengths, although they will show you other information.
+Note that if you do an [`ls -l`](https://man7.org/linux/man-pages/man1/ls.1.html) on some of these files, they will show as "0" length, but if you [`cat`](https://man7.org/linux/man-pages/man1/cat.1.html) them out they actually contain data.
+Most of them are ASCII and editable, however some are binary.
+In either case commands like [`file`](https://man7.org/linux/man-pages/man1/file.1.html) or [`stat`](https://man7.org/linux/man-pages/man2/lstat.2.html) will typically just return "empty file" or "0" for lengths, although they will show you other information.

 The preferred and standard programs for interacting with these functions are [`lsmod`](https://man7.org/linux/man-pages/man8/lsmod.8.html), [`modinfo`](https://man7.org/linux/man-pages/man8/modinfo.8.html), and [`sysctl`](https://man7.org/linux/man-pages/man8/sysctl.8.html), among others.